notyashhh/azure-powershell/src/Spring/Spring.Autorest/docs/New-AzSpringApp.md

 # New-AzSpringApp

 ## SYNOPSIS
-Create a new App or update an exiting App.
+Create a new App or Create an exiting App.

 ## SYNTAX